Three Steles of Seth: Stele 1

 Emmakha Seth’s Praise of the Geradamas is, as the title indicates a hymn dedicating to the glorifying of Seth’s father, Geradamas, better known as Adamas, or Adam.
 The Hymn is from the perspective of Emmakha Seth, his spiritual archetype, and when he refers to Geradamas he is likewise referring to Adam’s spiritual archetype which resides in the lowest realm within Barbelo.
 He praises Geradams for creating him (Seth) and praises “god” for creating Geradamas.
 He praises the great self-originated aeon, Barbelo, for “staying in rest”, which is philosophical jargon for non-changing, stable being, as opposed to instability and the to-become.
 He continues on to refer to the Barbelo as engendered, existent, and glorified through intellect.
 There is a rather confusing excerpt from Verse 120:3 until the end of the first hymn:

-“ And you derive from a foreign thing: and it presides over a foreign thing.

-But now, you derive from a foreign thing: and it presides over a foreign thing.

-You derive from a foreign thing: for you are [dissimilar].”

 The “foreign thing” here refers to the Invisible Parent, that is, the highest being in the gnostic mythology that the Barbelo was created from.
 A Sethian of the gnostic race would consider themselves a foreigner, born of foreigners (those within Seth’s immovable race).
 The actual lineage the author is likely referring to is that Adam, was derived from Barbelo, who resides over Adam, Seth, and the rest of the lower realms, while Barbelo itself was derived from the Invisible Parent.
 The word dissimilar was only partially preserved.